Safari Weather Patterns in Southern Africa

 The Wet Season (Summer): November to April

 The wet season brings afternoon thunderstorms and transforms the landscape into a vibrant, green spectacle.
 This is the birthing season for many animals, and the abundance of migratory birds makes it a paradise for birdwatchers.
 While some areas may be inaccessible, the 'Green Season' offers unique photographic opportunities and lower prices.
-Our safari advisors can provide expert advice on planning a wet season safari.
+Our safari operators can provide expert advice on planning a wet season safari.

 Regional Climate Differences